jyhan03/diacorrect/README.md

 # End-to-end error correction for speaker diarization
-This repository provides a PyTorch implementation for our ICASSP23 paper titled "DiaCorrect: End-to-end error correction for speaker diarization".
+This repository provides a PyTorch implementation for our paper titled ["DiaCorrect: End-to-end error correction for speaker diarization"](https://arxiv.org/pdf/2210.17189.pdf).

 Main training/inference framework in our work is based on [ EEND_PyTorch](https://github.com/Xflick/EEND_PyTorch).